 From 14th December 2019 new restrictions came into force to ensure all plants moving about the EU (and the UK) carry what is called a plant passport.
 This is a certificate, of sorts, that identifies where the plant came from, giving traceability.

-This is new, in some ways and not new in others.
+This is new in some ways and not new in others.
 There has long been a global requirements for plant passporting into the EU countries from outside (non EU countries).
-It ensures the restriction of disease and to some degree the trade in rare plants.
+It ensures the restriction and reduction of disease and to some degree the trade in rare plants.
 Of course there are idiots the world over who stick bits of plant in their luggage while on holiday and smuggle them back into the country but let’s put those aside for another post (rant!).

 If you are thinking of buying plants online do make sure your supplier gives you a plant passport, it’s now the law, and don’t buy from those who want to bypass the system.

 That is how Xylella will enter the country and our gardens and historic landscapes will be decimated.